Spicy peppadew mead

 Stage 2

 1. Leave the brew to ferment gently for about two months.
-If necessary keep warm.
+If necessary keep the carboy warm.

-2. Test the pH and SG; add bicarb or cream of tartar to get the acidity into 3.5 - 4.5 range.
+2. Test the pH and SG; add bicarb or lemon juice to get the acidity into the 3.5 - 4.5 range.

 4. Top-up using a mixture of honey and boiled water.

-On 3rd August, 2022, the pH was 2.0, quite acidic, and the SG was 1.050; the spicy peppadew mead tasted delicious.
-It was still fermenting.
+On 3rd August the pH was 2.0; quite acidic.
+The SG was 1.050.
+The spicy peppadew mead tasted pretty raw; it was still fermenting.

-I removed the bag with peppadews, lemons and marbles.
+I removed the bag with the peppadews, oranges and marbles.

 Add 1.25ml of sodium bicarbonate per 0.5 adjustment on 5 litres.